Nutrition and weight changes that signal trouble

 The Nutritional Spiral

-Here's what happens when nutrition declines and nothing changes.
+Poor nutrition creates a self-reinforcing cycle of decline.
 Your parent has less energy.
 They do less.
 Doing less means they lose muscle.
 Losing muscle means they need less food because their body is smaller and requires less fuel.
 But that means they have even less energy to do what they need to do.
 They eat less, which compounds the problem.
 The weight keeps dropping.
 The wound on their leg won't heal.
 They get a minor infection that turns serious because their immune system doesn't have what it needs.
 They fall because they're weak.
 They break something because their bones are brittle from lack of nutrition.
+The CDC reports that one in four Americans aged 65 and older falls each year, and poor nutrition is a significant contributing factor to fall risk through muscle weakness and balance impairment.

 Each layer of the problem makes the next layer worse.
 Poor nutrition leads to weakness, which leads to falls, which leads to injury and immobility, which leads to more decline.
 The sequence can escalate quickly.